How to Correct Your Immigration Record

 If you do not know the information you need to correct, you may submit Form G-639, Freedom of Information/Privacy Act Request (PDF) to obtain copies of your records.
 This form is also available at your nearest USCIS office.

-The form is not required to submit your request.
-You may also send a letter that includes the information listed in Option 1.
+The Form G-639 is not required to submit your request.
+Instead, you may also send a letter that includes the information listed in Option 1.
 Make sure to mark the envelope “Privacy Act Request.”
 For more information, including where to send your request, see the How to File a FOIA/PA Request page.

 Contact USCIS or U.S. Customs and Border Protection (CBP) to correct your Form I-94, Arrival-Departure Record.

-If the error in your Form I-94 occurred when you entered the United States, you must visit a local CBP deferred inspection site or port of entry to have it corrected.
+If the error in your Form I-94 occurred when you entered the United States, you must have it corrected.
 Please visit CBP’s web pages on deferred inspection sites and ports of entry for more information.

 Visit the links below for information on how to renew or replace your immigration documents see: